Aswinpkrishnan94/C-programming/README.md

    9) To check if a number is a Palindrome or not
    10) To find the GCD of two numbers
    11) To find the LCM of two numbers
+   12) To check if a given number is neon number or not

 B) Pointers and Arrays
    1) Pointer basics